Radiotherapy

 In order to maintain your dignity during treatment we only ask that clothing which covers the area to be treated are removed.
 Gowns will be provided where required.

-Unless it states in your personal treatment preparation that you much not eat/drink prior to treatment, you are able to eat/drink as normal before and after treatment.
+Unless it states in your personal treatment preparation that you do not eat or drink prior to treatment, you are able to eat or drink as normal before and after treatment.
 Please speak to a radiographer if you have any questions.

 Will my treatment make me radioactive?